D-Day (2013 film): Release

-8 July 2013.
-The movie released on 19 July 2013, in 1200 screens worldwide.

 Reception

 Critical reception

-Taran Adarsh of Bollywood Hungama gave the film 4 stars out of 5, concluding that "D-DAY is what a well-made thriller ought to be -- taut, transfixing and spellbinding, with an astounding finale.
+Taran Adarsh of Bollywood Hungama gave the film 4 stars out of 5, writing that "D-DAY is what a well-made thriller ought to be -- taut, transfixing and spellbinding, with an astounding finale.
 Don't miss this high-octane thriller!"
-D-Day has all the right ingredients that make it a memorable film, writes Paloma Sharma of Rediff.com.
-The Hindu stated that D-Day sends out a strong statement.
+Paloma Sharma of Rediff.com wrote that "D-Day has all the ingredients that make it a memorable film".
+The Hindu wrote that "D-Day sends out a strong statement.
 The problem is that it is emotional.
-And modern India is not that naive.
-Rajeev Masand of CNN-IBN gave it 3 out of 5 stars and stated that D-Day is far from perfect, but as pulpy Bollywood action films go, it's very watchable and works its strengths.
+And modern India is not that naive".
+Rajeev Masand of CNN-IBN gave 3 out of 5 stars and stated that D-Day is far from perfect, but as pulpy Bollywood action films go, it's very watchable and works its strengths.
 The film's ending, controversial and melodramatic, to say the least, nevertheless sits comfortably with the wish-fulfilment fantasy that Advani's milking.
 Sneha May Francis of Emirates 24/7 described the film as a "sensational take on India’s most notorious gangster".
 Subhash K. Jha of IANS called the film "an acutely accomplished work of art".
 Deccan Chronicle praised the film and stated that Rishi Kapoor makes the best Dawood Ibrahim.
 He has the demeanour, and an ominous aura.
-NDTV gave it 3 stars.
+NDTV gave 3 stars out of 5, writing that "D-Day is replete with such unusual touches.
+It is another matter that all of them do not eventually come together to make a cohesive whole.
+Yet, for all its flaws, this is a film good enough to merit a trip to the multiplex".

 Box office

 D-Day had occupancies of around 15–20% in the morning shows.
 It was declared a "Flop" by Box Office India, which estimated its two-week collections at ₹17.5 crore net.
 D-Day collected $425,000 in its first weekend overseas.